As early as when your kids are juniors in high school, you should urge them to start building credit.

 3. Don’t let them walk away from gym memberships (and the like)

 The myriad of available gyms makes it all too easy to enroll.
-The problem is that when people don’t follow the written cancellation policies, it can hurt their credit scores, according to U.S. News & World Report.
-Learning to read the fine print of all contracts, especially in the rush of enthusiasm to sign up, will save headaches down the road.
+The problem is that when people don’t follow the cancellation policies, it can hurt their credit scores.
+Teaching Junior to read the fine print of all contracts, especially in the rush of enthusiasm to sign up, will save him headaches down the road.

 What tricks and tips do you have for helping young people develop good money sense?
 Share with us below or on our Facebook page.